-This simple recipe has been used by several authors \citep{Sigad00, branchini01, marinoni05, viel05, kovac011}.
-It is based on assumptions that are only approximately valid and, therefore, should be carefully checked when applied to real samples.
-One issue is shot noise.
-Galaxy densities estimated from counts through Eq.~\ref{eq:deltan} are affected by shot noise.
-This induces a non-physical stochasticity in the bias relation, in contrast with the hypothesis of deterministic biasing.
-Stochasticity affects the estimate of $b(\delta) \delta$ from Equation~\ref{eq:inversions}, especially at large values of $\delta_g$, where the CDF flattens and the evaluation of the inverse function $C_g^{-1}$ becomes noisier.
-Another issue is the accuracy of the model for the mass PDF for which no simple theoretical model is available.
-Finally, galaxy over-densities are computed using the redshift of the objects (which includes peculiar velocities) rather than distances computed from the cosmological redshifts (which represent only recession velocities).
-This induces a systematic differences between densities evaluated in real and redshift space which, in the linear regime, has been quantified by \cite{kaiser87}.
+This simple bias estimator has been used by several authors \citep{Sigad00, branchini01, marinoni05, viel05, kovac011}.
+It is potentially affected by several error sources that should be systematically investigated.
+The first error source is shot noise that affects the estimate of $\delta_g$ from $N_g$.
+Shot noise induces stochasticity in the bias relation in contrast with the hypothesis of deterministic bias.
+Stochasticity affects the estimate of $b(\delta) \delta$ from Equation~\ref{eq:inversions}, especially at large values of $\delta_g$, where the CDF flattens and the evaluation of the inverse function $C_g^{-1}$ becomes noisy.
+A second issue is the mass PDF for which no simple theoretical model is available.
+The last error source is redshift distortions.
+Galaxy over-densities are computed using the redshift of the objects rather than distances.
+This induces systematic differences between densities evaluated in real and redshift space \citep{kaiser87}.

-All these issues potentially affect the estimate of galaxy bias and should be properly accounted for.
-In the next Section we will review some existing estimators, that improve the simple method outlined above, designed to minimise the impact of the shot noise and propose a new one that we shall apply in this paper.
-In particular, we propose a new strategy to estimate galaxy bias and test its performance in Section~\ref{sec:esources}.
+All these issues potentially affect the estimate of galaxy bias and should be properly quantified and accounted for.
+In the next section, we review some existing estimators designed to minimise the impact of the shot noise and propose a new estimator that we apply in this paper. { We investigate the performance of this new strategy in Section~\ref{sec:esources}.}

-\subsection{From $P(N_g)$ to $P(\delta_g)$ .....}
+\subsection{From $P(N_g)$ to $P(\delta_g)$...}